 Ripple Time Code changes the time code within a currently selected range, or from a selected row to the end of the file.
-Use this when you want to change the time stamp of all the selected rows by a few frames, or if you want set a new start time for the selected range.
+Use this when you want to change the time stamp of all the selected rows by a few frames, or if you want to set a new start time for the selected range.
+The Current Movie Offset shown in the top section is populated based on an offset specified on import of the currently loaded video file.